reftonull/personal-website/src/pages/blog/building-sheet-1.md

 4. We haven’t even begun thinking about how to implement the various view modifiers that affect SwiftUI’s sheet presentation.

 For now, though, this is good.
 We’ll tackle all these issues in Part II.

+All the code for this project is on [Github](https://github.com/reftonull/ExploringSheet)

 [^1]: For more information on SwiftUI API design, watch the session titled [_The craft of SwiftUI API design_](https://developer.apple.com/videos/play/wwdc2022/10059/) from WWDC22